Starcounter/Docs/guides/web-apps/sessions/README.md

 When multiple apps are running, only one of them needs to create the `Session` object, because the session identifies the browser tab, not only your app in that tab.
 Therefore, you always need to check before creating a new session if `Session.Current` is `null`.

 > **Note**: Each browser tab is a separate state of the UI.
 Therefore, each tab is tied to its own session.
-This makes it totally different from the session concept in frameworks like ASP.NET or Zend, where a session means all browser tabs created by the same user.
+This makes it totally different from the session concept in frameworks like ASP.NET or Zend, where a session stores data from all the browser tabs.

 Once you have the session, you want to attach a state to it.
 In Starcounter, the state is represented by a `Json` instance (also called a view-model).
 To attach a JSON to a session, set the `Data` property of the session to be your JSON instance.
 At this point the static property `Session.Current.Data` is automatically set to that JSON instance.